sharma-bharat/sharma-bharat.github.io/Posts_Online/Tutorial_SettingUp_ELMFATES.md

 ---
 ### Updated on Jun 20, 2023

+After the simulaions are run successfully, you can use the [ELM_postprocessR](https://github.com/walkeranthonyp/ELM_postprocessR), developed by Dr. Anthony Walker, to contatenate and plot some initial plots.

 After the FATES sims are done:
  1. PostprocessorR: to create summary nc files and plots 1.1. files to work on: